 Why did Iran attack oil tankers in the Gulf of Oman?

 Iran is responsible for a series of attacks around the Persian Gulf, including the most recent July 13 oil tanker attack.
 As a result of severe limitations on their oil exports, Iran has attempted to intimidate the international community into urging the U.S. to halt its sanctions.
 In fact, oil prices soared immediately after the attacks.
-Iran’s strategy is to exploit European oil demands in an attempt to keep the 2015 nuclear deal, playing its uranium card to offset U.S. sanctions.
+Iran increasing their uranium enrichment beyond the limits of the multinational 2015 nuclear deal is not in Europe’s best interests.
+Therefore, Iran wants to play its uranium card to offset U.S. sanctions through normal business ties (trade & exchange) with European countries.

 Why the Strait of Hormuz?